 America’s Most Advanced Home Inspection Brand

-Strong brand and advanced systems help franchisees dominate in rebounding residential real estate market
+Strong brand and advanced systems help home inspection franchisees dominate in rebounding residential real estate market

 The housing slump is over.
 Home sales have been rocketing upward, and as buyers flood the market, huge opportunities are opening up not only for real estate agents, but also for home inspectors.
-About 5 million homes are expected to sell in 2013, and 77% of buyers will pay for a home inspection, according to the National Association of Realtors.
+Nearly 5 million homes sold in 2013, and according to the National Association of Realtors, 77% of buyers pay for a home inspection.

 There’s just one problem: The demand for home inspectors is now outpacing the supply.
 When the recession drove part-time and unprofessional inspectors out of business, the WIN Home Inspection franchise did just fine, soaking up the available business during the downturn.
 Now that the real estate market is roaring back to pre-recession levels, WIN Home Inspection franchise owners have been gobbling up market share.

 “The opportunity is great,” says James Price, a 26-year-old National Guard veteran who operates in Lubbock, TX.
 “I did some research the other day and learned there are 115,000 real estate agents and brokers in the state of Texas, but there are just 2,300 home inspectors.There aren’t enough home inspectors to handle it all!
 That’s why some inspectors get away with not having great customer service.
 But if you have a franchise and a system and are professional, you are set up for success.”